Blowing star formation away in AGN Hosts (BAH) -- II. Investigating the origin of the H2 emission excess in nearby galaxies with JWST MIRI: Targets and data

-In the optical, UGC\:8782 presents dust filaments spanning scales from 10$^2$--10$^3$ pc, which have been interpreted as a result of a previous merger event \citep[e.g.][]{martel99}.
+In the optical, 3C\:293 presents dust filaments spanning scales from 10$^2$--10$^3$ pc, which have been interpreted as a result of a previous merger event \citep[e.g.][]{martel99}.
 Outflows co-spatial with the inner radio jet have been observed in ionized gas \citep{emonts05,mahony16,rogemar23_ugc} with velocities of $\sim$1000 km\,s$^{-1}$, and in neutral hydrogen \citep{morganti03} with velocities of up to 1400 km\,s$^{-1}$.
 The ionized gas emission in the inner 2 kpc of this galaxy is primarily attributed to photoionization by the central AGN, with an additional contribution from shocks for the outflow component, due to the interaction of the radio jet with the surrounding gas \citep{rogemar23_ugc}.
+Previous Spitzer observations of 3C 293 reveal strong jet-shocked H$_2$ emission \citep{Ogle10}, indicating that the radio jet drives both the outflow and the heating of the warm H$_2$ gas \citep{Guillard12}.
 While the outflows are not detected in cold molecular gas \citep{labiano14}, \citet{henrique24} report the detection of outflows in warm H$_2$, using JWST MIRI MRS data.
 The warm molecular outflows are observed co-spatial with the radio core and these authors estimated a mass-outflow rate of $\approx$6\:M$_\odot$\:yr$^{-1}$, which is one order of magnitude larger than the ionized gas outflows rate.
 If sustained, these outflows are capable of expelling all warm molecular gas from the central region of the galaxy in just 1 Myr \citep{henrique24}.

 {\bf CGCG\:012-070} is a highly inclined Sb spiral galaxy, with axis ratio of $b/a\approx0.3$ \citep{Kautsch2006}, located at a redshift $z = 0.048$ \citep[e.g.][]{Nair2010}.
 Its nuclear nuclear activity is classified as a Seyfert 2 AGN \citep[e.g.][]{veron06}.
 This galaxy presents faint radio emission, with a 1.4 GHz luminosity of $L_{\rm 1.4}\approx2.4\times10^{22}$ W\:Hz$^{-1}$ measured from the Faint Images of the Radio Sky at Twenty centimeters (FIRST) survey \citep{Becker1995,Lofthouse18,Lin18}.
 The nuclear optical spectrum CGCG\:012-070 exhibits intense emission lines, which can be represented by two kinematic components, a broad base and a narrow component, suggesting the presence of an outflow in ionized gas \citep{gunn06}.
 This is further confirmed by IFU observations, which reveal that the broad component is associated with a nuclear outflow, while the narrow component refers to the emission from the gas in the disk (Ramos Vieira, priv. comm.).